cu-hpsc/hpsc-lab2/README.md

 -----

 Go back to the earliest processing-bound parameters.
-Now add these flags to the compile line (touch the .c file and remake to see the default compile line), and optionally output to a different file (-o multiblock_vec):
+Now add these flags to the compile line (touch the .c file and remake to see the default compile line), and optionally output to a different file (`-o multiblock_vec`):

     -ftree-vectorize -fopt-info-vec-optimized

-You "should" be given notices from the opt-info flag about the inner loop being vectorized.
+You "should" be given notices from the `-fopt-info-vec-optimized` flag about the inner loop being vectorized.
 Rerun with the earliest processing-bound parameters you found above.
 You should see a performance improvement.
 Now if you double inner_reps you should see still more improvement.
 This means that the processing saturation point has shifted!
 Hopefully you are curious to characterize this new roofline and see what it looks like as well.

 What is the relationship between the vectorized and unvectorized versions as you change block_size?